Mkhardamkhar Association – A Community-Driven NbS approach to Climate Change Mitigation

 Our measures are expected to provide long-term benefits.
 The newly planted trees and restored soils will improve the local biodiversity, and the restored soils will improve air quality by absorbing and releasing CO2.
 We also developed soil recovery methods that local government and entrepreneurs can adopt in the future.
 This will ensure sustainable practices continue after our project.

-The Mkhardamkhar Association is a great example of how local communities can address environmental challenges effectively through , advocacy and active participation.
+The Mkhardamkhar Association is a great example of how local communities can address environmental challenges effectively through education, advocacy and active participation.
 By empowering local residents to take responsibility for their environmental stewardship they not only restore their local ecosystems, but also foster a culture of civic engagement and sustainability that will benefit future generation.
 The association’s vital work is a testament to community-driven action against climate change.

 CENN, as part of its project, announced a competition for innovative ideas on climate adaptation and mitigation.
 Mkhardamkhar was awarded a grant in a special category, focusing on Nature-based Solutions to combat land degradation and drought.
 The project Restoring Ecosystems To Reduce Drought and Increase Resilience, co-funded by IUCN and Austrian Development Cooperation, also supported the organisation.